Announcing limited-time price promotion for i3en.metal hosts

 VMware Cloud on AWS GovCloud (US) provides a consistent and interoperable infrastructure and services between VMware-based data centers and the AWS cloud, which minimizes the complexity and associated risks of managing diverse environments.
 VMware Cloud on AWS GovCloud (US) offers native access to AWS services and innovation that extends the value of enterprise applications over their lifecycle.
 With the same architecture and operational experience on-premises and in the cloud, IT teams can now quickly derive instant business value from use of the AWS and VMware hybrid cloud experience.

 VMware Cloud on AWS GovCloud (US) enabled customers to provision fully functional Software Defined Data Centers (SDDCs) on-demand.
-Additional details can be found in the VMware Cloud on AWS GovCloud Service Description.
+Additional details can be found in the VMware Cloud on AWS GovCloud (US) Service Description.

 Yes.
 VMware Cloud on AWS GovCloud (US) SDDC is connected to your VPC using Elastic Network Interface (ENI) and therefore has access to AWS services.
 Virtual machine workloads can access public API endpoints for AWS services such as AWS Lambda, Amazon S3 and Elastic Load Balancing, as well as private resources in the customer's Amazon VPC such as Amazon EC2, and data and analytics services such as Amazon RDS, Amazon DynamoDB, Amazon Kinesis and Amazon Redshift.